Earning a Micro-Credential from the Center for Teaching Quality

 Although I believe that the practices I am presenting are great skills for every teacher to have to advocate for the policies he or she believes in, thanks to the Center for Teaching Quality it is also possible for you to earn a micro-credential for your participation in this TeachingPartners Live Collaborative.

-To demonstrate your competency first view the archived webinar here at TeachingPartners and then use what you learn to create a piece of writing that you believe has the potential to influence parents of your students.
+To demonstrate your competency first view the archived webinar here at TeachingPartners and then use what you learn to create a piece of writing that you believe has the potential to influence people outside of the education community.

 Then, you can apply to the Center for Teaching Quality to receive your micro-credential by submitting a document in which you: